 Project

-The project type encapsulates the physical location of a product line including all artefacts, in particular in terms of an Eclipse project.
+The project type encapsulates the physical location of a product line including all artifacts, in particular in terms of an Eclipse project.
 There are no explicit constructors for this type, as instances will be provided by the VIL/EASy-Producer runtime environment.

 String getName() / String name()